Engee documentation

 hypot(x, y)

-This code implements the algorithm from the article An Improved Algorithm for hypot(a,b) (Improved algorithm for hypot(a,b)) Carlos F. Borges.
-This article is available on the arXiv portal at the link https://arxiv.org/abs/1904.09481 .
+This code is an implementation of the algorithm described in: An Improved Algorithm for hypot(a,b) by Carlos F. Borges The article is available online at arXiv at the link https://arxiv.org/abs/1904.09481

 hypot(x...)

-See also the norm function in the standard library.
-LinearAlgebra.
+See also norm in the LinearAlgebra standard library.

 Examples